 We develop and promote self-management through modelling and routines.
 These routines include students getting up in the morning, making their own bed, showering, washing and brushing their hair, choosing appropriate and clean clothes for an activity, making their breakfast, and organising themselves and their equipment for the day ahead.

 As part of our evening routines we develop and promote self-management skills through helping students to process the events and emotions of the day, follow instructions and make their own decisions and to manage their own personal care, their health and emotional needs.

 We also promote and develop positive self-esteem through the activities we offer including attending clubs, sporting activities, going out for a meal or a coffee, and socialising with other local schools.

-The Year 8 and 9
+Year 7, 8 and 9

-The Year 10 and 11
+Year 10 and 11

 To help prepare them for their boarding experience students are given a copy of our residential handbook. click here to view